-If you tour some of the old barns from days gone by, you may find a mixture of timber construction and conventional.
-Many old barns still standing built 100 + years ago are still standing.
+If you tour some old barns from days gone by, you may find a mixture of timber frame construction and conventional.
+Many old barns built 100 + years ago are still standing today.
 Some of these barns may even appear to be falling apart, but somehow they never do and stand the test of time.
-It must be that good old Yankee style construction from our forefathers.
+It must be that good old Yankee-style construction from our forefathers.

-Now, it can be hard to find a property that hosts a nice old barn.
-We are well versed in designing and crafting new barns for our clients.
-Whether you are looking for a traditional New England style barn, a gambrel barn or a bank barn, we can provide a beautiful timber frame for your new barn that will feel like it is from the days gone by.
-Often our barns feature pine or hemlock for the timber frame, to help keep the rustic feeling and nostalgia of a barn.
+Unfortunately, today it’s hard to find a property that includes a nice old barn.
+Fortunately, we are well versed in designing and crafting new barns for our clients.
+Whether you are looking for a traditional New England-style barn, a gambrel barn, or a bank barn, we can provide a beautiful timber frame for your new barn that will feel like it is from the days gone by.
+Often our barns feature pine or hemlock for the timber frame, to help maintain the rustic feeling and nostalgia of a barn.

-PS: Do you wonder why barns were often painted red?
-According to the Old Farmer’s Almanac, early farmer’s did not paint their barns, but over time to protect the wood from the natural elements, they would create their own paint mixture which would contain red iron.
+Fun Fact: Do you wonder why many barns are painted red?
+According to the Old Farmer’s Almanac, the early farmers did not originally paint their barns.
+But because of the wear and tear over time due to the natural elements, they would create their own paint mixture that contained red iron.

 Check out a sample portfolio of timber frame barns we’ve worked on over the years.

 Gorgeous traditional style New England timber frame barn built in the rolling hills of Vermont.
-The wood species is Hemlock, which is commonly used in barns.
+The wood species is Hemlock, a common species for barns.

-Beautiful timber frame wedding barn set in picturesque Vermont!
+Beautiful wedding barn set in picturesque Vermont!
 Discover the beauty of a timber frame barn, a perfect place to host a wedding or function.

-Modern designed timber frame barn featuring a modern window design to enhance the look.
+Modern-designed timber frame barn featuring a modern window design to update the look.

-Timber frame barn designed and crafted to host vintage John Deere tractors on the main level and a man cave on the second floor!
+Timber frame barn designed and crafted to host vintage John Deere tractors on the main level.
+The second floor is a man cave!

-Although we didn’t cover monitor barns, we wanted to share this monitor style timber frame barn and carriage house offer garage space on the ground level and a one bedroom apartment on the second level.
+Although we didn’t cover monitor barns, we wanted to share this monitor-style timber frame barn and carriage house.
+It features garage space on the ground level and a one-bedroom apartment on the second level.